 Aireon’s space-based global air traffic surveillance service is ADS-B on a satellite.
 Instead of utilizing traditional radio receiver towers on the ground, Aireon has redesigned them into flexible and highly effective space-grade receivers on Iridium’s second-generation satellite constellation, Iridium NEXT.
 This allows for 100 percent global air traffic surveillance using the same ADS-B signal that aircraft already transmit.

-Space-based ADS-B will provide unparalleled 100 percent global surveillance coverage to receive and process ADS-B signals broadcast from aircraft equipped with 1090 MHz ADS-B transponders, which operate on the same frequency as traditional Mode A/C/S transponders, including DO-260, DO-260A and DO-260B (Link Versions 0, 1 and 2, respectively), as well as DO-260B/ED-102A, the current standard.
+Space-based ADS-B provides unparalleled global surveillance coverage to receive and process ADS-B signals broadcast from aircraft equipped with 1090 MHz ADS-B transponders, which operate on the same frequency as traditional Mode A/C/S transponders, including DO-260, DO-260A and DO-260B (Link Versions 0, 1 and 2, respectively), as well as DO-260B/ED-102A, the current standard.

 Aireon is the first and only provider of space-based ATS surveillance for Air Traffic Control separation services.
 Aireon’s operations have been designed to meet the stringent and rigorous requirements for providing safety-of-life ATS surveillance.
 Aireon recognizes the safety and mission-critical nature of such a service and has established a 24/7/365 operations center, which monitors the integrity of the Aireon service and provide immediate access for customers.